Rui Costa (cyclist): 2014

 Costa started the 2014 season by taking third place and the points classification jersey in the Volta ao Algarve.
-He then finished second overall in Paris–Nice and, for the third consecutive year, claimed the third place in the Tour de Romandie.
+He then finished second overall in Paris–Nice and, for the third consecutive year, claimed third place in the Tour de Romandie.
 Costa's first win of the season in the world champion's rainbow jersey occurred in the last stage of the Tour de Suisse.
-With this victory Costa took the yellow jersey from Tony Martin and successfully defended his title, thus becoming the first cyclist to win Tour de Suisse three consecutive times.
+With this victory, Costa took the yellow jersey from Tony Martin and successfully defended his title, thus becoming the first cyclist to win Tour de Suisse three consecutive times.

 Costa entered the Tour de France with high hopes, aiming for a podium finish, but started to lose touch with the front riders due to bronchitis.
 During the second rest day, his health condition worsened and he was diagnosed with bronchopneumonia.
 Ranked 13th in the general classification, Costa was forced to withdraw from the Tour.
 He returned to UCI World Tour competition at the GP Ouest-France, crossing the finish line in 92nd place, 11 seconds behind winner Sylvain Chavanel.
 Costa then competed in the Grand Prix Cycliste de Québec and the Grand Prix Cycliste de Montréal, securing a runner-up place in the latter race, behind Simon Gerrans.

 Costa went to the UCI Road World Championships in Ponferrada, Spain, with the aim of defending his road race title; he finished in 23rd place, seven seconds behind the winner and his successor, Michał Kwiatkowski of Poland.

 2015

-Costa took the fourth place in the general classification of Paris–Nice as a first notable result, thanks in part to a third place on the time trial up Col d'Èze.
+Costa took fourth place in the general classification of Paris–Nice as a first notable result, thanks in part to a third place on the time trial up Col d'Èze.
 He finished seventh in the mountainous World Tour race, the Tour of the Basque Country.
 He also grabbed the fourth place in the Amstel Gold Race, where Michał Kwiatkowski imposed himself; a week later he would come again in fourth place at Liège–Bastogne–Liège.
-He decided not to go defend his title at the Tour de Suisse, which he had won three times in a row, and participated in the concurrent Critérium du Dauphiné instead.
+He decided not to go defend his title at the Tour de Suisse, which he had won three times in a row.
+He participated in the concurrent Critérium du Dauphiné instead.
 Costa won the sixth stage of the race after being in the breakaway for most of the day, passing Vincenzo Nibali near the finish line.
 A week before the Tour de France, Costa won the Portuguese National Road Race Championships.
-At the Tour de France he retired due to injuries picked up in a crash, leading him to announce he would ride for stage wins in the future.
+At the Tour de France, he retired due to injuries picked up in a crash, leading him to announce he would ride for stage wins in the future.